saezlab/MOON_example/README.md

 # MOON_example

-Example script for MOON kinase activity prediction based on TF activity as input.
+Example script (see: https://github.com/saezlab/MOON_example/blob/main/moon_example.Rmd) for MOON kinase activity prediction based on TF activity as input.
 TF activity is defined here as downstream input as only kinases are predicted that have a upstream link in Omnipath with a defined number of steps (here 6).
 A solution network can then be generated to connect the TF activties with kinase activties calculated with phosphoproteomic data.

 Input data is the glioblastoma cohort from the [CPTAC consortium data](https://github.com/PayneLab/cptac).
 Transcriptomics, proteomics and phosphoproteomics were analysed with [MOFA](https://biofam.github.io/MOFA2/) and the transcriptomics weights were used in this MOON analysis.